wur-bioinformatics/introduction-to-bioinformatics/week4.md

 The three options for an amino acid residue as mentioned above would translate into a so-called "three-state model", (α-helix, β-strand, or other) used by secondary structure assignment tools such as DSSP, PALSSE, and Stride, that use 3D structures as an input to assign three secondary structure labels.
 You will get hands-on experience with these tools during the practical assignments.
 Please note that there are additional – less occurring – secondary structure elements that could be recognized, such as the β-turn, a sharp bend in the protein chain, and several special helices.
 As a result, some tools will return eight states or even more.
-However, these can also be summarized in the three original states listed above.
+However, these can also be grouped in the three original states listed above.

 Assigning or predicting the secondary structure of a protein is only useful if you have an idea of the accuracy of the assignments/predictions from a given program.
 The measured accuracy is used to help estimate its likely performance when presented with a sequence of an unknown structure.